jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 - Oldest offering (over 10 years old).
 - Fully managed service, used to **decouple applications**.
-- Attributes:
-  - Unlimited throughput.
+- **Attributes**
-  - Unlimited number of messages in queue.
+  - Unlimited throughput, unlimited number of messages in queue.
   - Default retention of messages: 4 days, maximum of 14 days.
   - Low latency (<10 ms on publish and receive).
   - Limitation of 256KB per message sent.